 Some organisations operate a points system, with travellers who book 3 weeks in advance receiving 50 points, 1 week in advance earning 10 points and so on.
 The more points that they have the more they can use to buy rewards such as trips or cinema tickets at the end of the financial year.

-There are many ways in which the gaming system can be implemented and used, for example booking with preferred suppliers; not checking in unnecessary bags; picking the best value hotels; completing expense reports earl and using off airport parking.
+There are many ways in which the gaming system can be implemented and used, for example booking with preferred suppliers; not checking in unnecessary bags; picking the best value hotels; completing expense reports early and using off airport parking.

 4. Explore the concept of ‘Bleisure’